bsmith89/resume/resume.md

     Longitudinal fecal metagenomes and 16S rRNA gene libraries from ulcerative colitis patients receiving fecal microbiota transplants with and without antibiotic pretreatment and with maintenance dosing via either capsules or enema.
+    -   Associated bile acid profiles are also available

 ## Teaching ##